310mc/https-310mc.github.io-tl/source/_posts/feature_scout/backstage_radio.md

 Ahh, I still feel so embarrassed by such an extreme mistake…

 Had I done that for my election speech, I would’ve been severely reprimanded.
-Just the thought of it makes me shiver in anxiety…
+Just the thought of it makes me shiver…
 {% endbubble %}

 {% bubble Makoto %}